Myth-Busting Environmental Arguments Against Bitcoin

 The interest in Bitcoin rose regardless, however, and its surging market prices this year increased the incentive for more miners to deploy operations.

-The name of the game is becoming a competitive miner today is in energy use and access to cheaper energy sources.
+The name of the game in becoming a competitive miner today is computational power and access to cheaper energy sources.
 Miners who are more competitive use increasingly sophisticated hardware to mine more efficiently, and also obtain cheaper energy, usually off the grid.

 These ASICs still require a huge amount of energy, however.
 And people continue looking at the environmental impact with concern.

-The environmental impact of Bitcoin mining was first documented in 2014, and since then additional reports have been published that delineate its carbon footprint in no uncertain terms.
+The environmental impact of Bitcoin mining was first documented in 2014, and since then additional reports have been published that delineate its carbon dioxide emissions annually in no uncertain terms.

 Are they really “uncertain,” though?
 Or are there holes in the arguments?
 We can demonstrate just how many holes there are in the most popular arguments today.

 Statistics that opponents of Bitcoin have been frequent to repeat include statements like “The Bitcoin network requires more energy than the nation of Argentina.”
-Those energy demands aren’t spread evenly across a country, either, adding to concerns about failing infrastructures.
+Those computational power demands aren’t spread evenly across a country, either, adding to concerns about failing infrastructures.